SatyendraNathMaurya/react-native-multiplier/README.md

 # react-native-multiplier
-Library testing with multiplier
+Library testing with multiplier.